Vital Tips for Preserving the Aroma and Flavor of Your Cannabis

 You must dry and cure the harvest with care.
 The trick to doing that right depends on the humidity.
 It's tricky trying to score just the right degree of dryness.
 If it's too dry, it crumbles and falls apart.
 If it's too moist, it invites mold, mildew, and poor taste.

-Amateurs will just hang their plants to dry in the circulating air.
-But there are risks of contamination.
+Amateurs will just hang their plants to dry in the circulating air, but there are risks of contamination.
 You should dry in a humidity-controlled room.
-Most of the moisture will evaporate in three days at a 68° F and relative humidity at 55%.
+Most of the moisture will evaporate in three days at 68° F and relative humidity at 55%.
 Dropping the temperature slowly will force decomposition and exhaust the starches.
 Keeping the humidity steady, your drying will take up to 14 days.
-The longer it dries beyond 10 days, the more the THC breaks down.
+The longer it dries beyond ten days, the more the THC breaks down.

 How to store your flavor and aroma:

-• Affix descriptive labels to jars with details on strains and expected THC: CBD ratios and flavor/aroma expectations.
+- Affix descriptive labels to jars with details on strains, expected THC: CBD ratios, and flavor/aroma expectations.

-Cannador® sells handsome, tabletop, wooden humidors to store your product in 2-6 strain versions.
-SneakGuard® has a jar with a lid that removes air and locks product in with a combination lock.
-Re: Stash offers sun-proof jars with childproof lids.
-Herb Guard markets a line of smell proof, black-glass containers and traveling bags.
-And, TightVac has long provided vacuum-sealed containers.
+Cannador® sells handsome, tabletop wooden humidors for storing your product in 2-6 strain versions.
+SneakGuard® has a jar with a lid that removes air and locks the product in with a combination lock.
+Re: Stash offers sun-proof jars with child-proof lids.
+Herb Guard markets a line of smell-proof black glass containers and traveling bags.
+TightVac has long provided vacuum-sealed containers.

 How not to store for flavor and aroma:

-• Never store in refrigerators or freezers because they fluctuate in temperature and humidity and will freeze the buds and terpenes only to be damaged in handling.
+- Never store them in refrigerators or freezers because they fluctuate in temperature and humidity and will freeze the buds and terpenes, only to damage them when handled.

 Your final tip

-If you’re buying an eight at a time, this may all be too much trouble.
+If you're buying an eight at a time, this may all be too much trouble.
 But you lose value and investment when you lose taste and aroma.
-So, if you’re buying larger stashes or growing your own, you need to be careful.
-It’s also too much to expect to succeed the first time around.
+So, you must be careful if you're buying larger stashes or growing your own.
+It's also too much to expect to succeed the first time around.
 So, you should proceed with some self-education and patience to accept and learn from your mistakes.